LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

    No messages will be logged if you forget to call ``slic::setLoggingMsgLevel()``.
    All messages will be ignored.

-.. _logStream:
+.. _LogStream:

 Log Stream
 ^^^^^^^^^^^

-The :ref:`logStream` class, is an abstract base class that facilitates the
+The :ref:`LogStream` class, is an abstract base class that facilitates the
 following:

 * Specifying the :ref:`logMessageFormat` and output destination of log messages.

 * Implementing logic for handling and filtering messages.

-* Defines a pure abstract interface for all :ref:`logStream` instances.
+* Defines a pure abstract interface for all :ref:`LogStream` instances.

-Since :ref:`logStream` is an abstract base class, it cannot be instantiated and used directly.
-Slic provides a set of :ref:`BuiltInLogStreams`, which provide concrete implementations of the :ref:`logStream` base class that support common use cases for logging, e.g., logging to a file or output to the console.
+Since :ref:`LogStream` is an abstract base class, it cannot be instantiated and used directly.
+Slic provides a set of :ref:`BuiltInLogStreams`, which provide concrete implementations of the :ref:`LogStream` base class that support common use cases for logging, e.g., logging to a file or output to the console.

-Applications requiring custom functionality, may extend the :ref:`logStream` class and provide a concrete :ref:`logStream` instance implementation that implements the abstract interface defined by the :ref:`logStream` base class.
+Applications requiring custom functionality, may extend the :ref:`LogStream` class and provide a concrete :ref:`LogStream` instance implementation that implements the abstract interface defined by the :ref:`LogStream` base class.
 See the :ref:`addACustomLogStream` section for details.

-A concrete :ref:`logStream` instance can be attached to one or more :ref:`logMessageLevel` by calling ``slic::addStreamToMsgLevel()`` and ``slic::addStreamToAllMsgLevels()``.
+A concrete :ref:`LogStream` instance can be attached to one or more :ref:`logMessageLevel` by calling ``slic::addStreamToMsgLevel()`` and ``slic::addStreamToAllMsgLevels()``.
 See the `Slic Doxygen API Documentation`_ for more details.